Phalloplasty: Thoracodorsal artery perforator flap

+This flap is taken from the side of the chest and is also referred to as a TdAP flap.
+It can be used for shaft-only phalloplasty without urethral lengthening.
+The placement and size of the scar makes it easily hidden compared to some other graft sites, and it can allow for larger phallus sizes.

 Subcutaneous soft silicone implant

 This phalloplasty procedure involves the insertion of a subcutaneous soft silicone implant under the penile skin.

 No-touch surgical technique

 The no-touch surgical technique for penile prosthesis implantation is a surgical procedure developed by J. Francois Eid for the implantation of a penile implant.
 Implantation through the use of the "No-Touch" technique minimizes the risk of infection.

 As advancements in the design and manufacturing process of the IPP improved its mechanical survival, infection has emerged as the leading cause of implant failure.
 Although relatively infrequent (varying from .06% to 8.9%) infection of a penile prosthesis results in serious medical consequences for patients, requiring complete removal of the device and permanent loss of penile size and anatomy.
 Bacterial contamination of the device can occur during the surgery, and is caused by allowing direct or indirect contact of the prosthesis with the patient's skin.
 Over 70% of infections occur due to the skin microbiome's microorganisms including Staphylococcus epidermidis, Staphylococcus aureus, Streptococcus and Candida albicans.

 Traditional strategies to combat infections aim at decreasing skin colony count such as scrubbing skin preparation with alcohol and chlorhexidine or kill bacteria once the implant is contaminated by skin flora such as intravenous antibiotics, antibiotic irrigation and antibiotic-coated implants.
 The "No-Touch" technique is unique in that it aims to prevent bacterial contamination of the prosthesis by completely eliminating contact of the device with the skin.

 Paired with the antibiotic-coated implant, the "No Touch" technique decreases infection to a rate of 0.46%, opposing the traditional method which has an infection rate of 5%.
 The use of an antibiotic-coated implant and a no-touch surgical technique with skin preparation measures and peri-operative antibiotic use has been found to be of high importance in the prevention of infection among penile implants.
 Eid developed the technique in 2006 on the hypothesis that eliminating any contact between the prosthesis and the skin, either directly or indirectly via surgical instruments or gloves, should reduce the incidence of contamination of the device with skin flora responsible for infection.